carbon-language/carbon-lang/docs/project/contribution_tools.md

 ### Debugging on MacOS

-Bazel sandboxes builds, which makes it hard for the debugger to locate symbols on linked binaries when debugging.
-See this
+Bazel sandboxes builds, which on MacOS makes it hard for the debugger to locate symbols on linked binaries when debugging.
+See this [Bazel issue](https://github.com/bazelbuild/bazel/issues/2537#issuecomment-449089673) for more information.
-[Bazel issue](https://github.com/bazelbuild/bazel/issues/2537#issuecomment-449089673)
-for more information.
 To workaround, provide the `--spawn_strategy=local` option to Bazel for the debug build, like: